Quick pickled cucumbers are the definition of easy. All you need is cucumbers, dill, garlic, and salt. It’s the perfect crave-worthy snack!

 These pickles are crazy versatile — they go with almost any entreé or appetizer.
 Serve the pickles on a plate of their own, as part of a charcuterie board, or slice them lengthwise and put them into an egg and sprats canape.
 Or, slice them horizontally and layer them inside a chicken sandwich or on burgers.

-When you’re craving a tangy salad with pickles, dice them up and make these tasty slavic salads: beet salad, shuba (fur coat salad), or olivier potato salad.
-If you prefer a non-slavic salad, tuna salad is a great option to use these pickles in.
+When you’re craving a tangy salad with pickles, dice them up and make these tasty Slavic salads: beet salad, shuba (fur coat salad), or olivier potato salad.
+If you prefer a non-Slavic salad, tuna salad is a great way to use these pickles.

 Making Quick Pickles Ahead of Time

 Making pickles ahead of time is not only okay, it’s recommended!
-Since quick cucumber pickles take at least two days to marinate, prep them at least two days before serving.
+Since quick cucumber pickles take at least two days to marinate, prep them at least two days before planning to serve.
 Or, prep them a week in advance for even more brine-y and crunchy pickles!

 Storing the Pickles